pieroproietti/penguins-wardrobe/README.md

 A simple array of python packages to be installed with pip

 #### accessories
-accessories are accesspries, can be internal or external.
-External accessories live in ./aceessories, internal accessories live inside the costume o accossory who declare it.
+accessories are accessories and can live inside the costume or external.
+External accessories live in ./aceessories, internal accessories live inside the costume or in others accessories who declare them.

 They have the same structure of costume and are called recursively from the costume.